logzio/documentation/docs/_include/general-shipping/k8s.md

 | `<<LOGZIO-REGION>>` | Logzio region. |

-For log shipping troubleshooting, see our [user guide](https://docs.logz.io/docs/user-guide/log-management/troubleshooting/troubleshooting-fluentd-for-kubernetes-logs/).
+If you encounter an issue, see our [troubleshooting guide](https://docs.logz.io/docs/user-guide/log-management/troubleshooting/troubleshooting-fluentd-for-kubernetes-logs/).

-## Send your deploy events logs
+## Send deployment events logs

-This integration sends data about deployment events in the cluster, and how they affect the cluster's resources.
+Send data about deployment events in the cluster, and how they affect its resources.
-Currently supported resource kinds are `Deployment`, `Daemonset`, `Statefulset`, `ConfigMap`, `Secret`, `Service Account`, `Cluster Role` and `Cluster Role Binding`.
+_Supported resource kinds are `Deployment`, `Daemonset`, `Statefulset`, `ConfigMap`, `Secret`, `Service Account`, `Cluster Role` and `Cluster Role Binding`._

 ```sh
 helm install --namespace=monitoring \